nicolaskruchten/nicolaskruchten.github.io/_posts/2018-02-04-seriation.md

 ![](http://nicolas.kruchten.com/seriation/clustered_olo.png)
 <br />Agglomerative clustering with Optimal Leaf Ordering

 The effect is quite dramatic: much of the jagginess of the original clustered heatmap is gone, and the perceptive reader is likely able to guess what the underlying pattern of the dataset is.
-It’s not exactly crystal clear yet, but clearly it's an improvement over arbitrarily ordering clustered rows and columns, just like the latter was an improvement over arbitrarily-ordered rows and columns.
+It’s not exactly crystal clear yet, but it's a big improvement over arbitrarily ordering clustered rows and columns, just like the latter was an improvement over arbitrarily-ordered rows and columns.

 ## Travelling Salespeople